Chapter 12: Documentation Styles: MLA and APA

 Formatting an Article from a Website with an Author

 Last, F. M. (Year, Month Date Published).
 Article title.
-Retrieved from URL.
+URL.

 Example of an Article from a Website with an Author